 Other Reporting Required by Government Auditing Standards.
-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters based on an audit of the financial statements performed in accordance with Government Auditing Standards, and Schedule of Findings.
-Disclosures in that report, which is dated September 23, 2014, and the Schedule of Findings, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters based on an audit of the financial statements performed in accordance with Government Auditing Standards.
+Disclosures in that report, which is dated October16, 2014, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report with the exception of the following: Finding 2014-04 is similar to Finding 2013-02.
+Corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

-Financial Condition
+Financial Condition.

-Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require that we apply appropriate procedures to determine whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require that we apply appropriate procedures to determine whether or not The School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for The School.
+Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for the School.
 It is management's responsibility to monitor The School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-See Finding 2014-01 in the Schedule of Findings.

 Transparency.
-Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require that we apply appropriate procedures to determine whether The School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-See Finding 2014-03 in the Schedule of Findings.
+Sections 10.854(1)(e)7, and 10.855(13), Rules of the Auditor General, require that we apply appropriate procedures to determine whether The School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that The School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.

-Other Matters
+Other Matters.